BOBrown/boZhang.github.io/_pages/about.md

 **Email**: zhangbo [at] pjlab.org.cn & bo.zhangzx [at] gmail.com

-**Academic activities**: Reviewer at CVPR/ECCV/ICCV/ICLR/ACM-MM & T-GRS/T-CSVT/T-MM/T-NNLS
+**Academic activities**: Reviewer at CVPR/ECCV/ICCV/ICLR/ACM-MM & TIP/TGRS/T-CSVT/T-MM/T-NNLS

 Bo Zhang received the Ph.D. degree in electronic engineering from Fudan University, in 2022.
-His research is focused on autunomous driving perception model transfer learning, 2D/3D pre-training, 2D/3D few-shot learning, 2D/3D continuous learning.
-His research outcomes have some impacts on industrial applications like airport checkpoint security/recognition and localization of concealed or dangerous objects.
-His work has led to many awards, including the National Scholarship 2021 China Award, the 2019 Excellent Doctoral Scholarship of Fudan University Award, and various awards from VALSE China and Shanghai Government.
-He is currently a Researcher with Shanghai AI Laboratory, and working on developing the **open-source codebase of continuous-learning/pre-training-oriented autonomous driving task** ([3DTrans Code Link](https://github.com/PJLab-ADG/3DTrans)).
+His research is focused on 3D perception-reasoning task, 2D/3D pre-training, 2D/3D continuous learning, 2D/3D few-shot learning.
+His research outcomes (perception-reasoning task) have some impacts on industrial applications like airport checkpoint security perceptual recognition and localization of concealed or dangerous objects.
+His work has led to many awards, including **the Reasoning Start** awarded by the Shanghai Municipal Commission of Science and Technology, the National Scholarship 2021 China Award, the 2019 Excellent Doctoral Scholarship of Fudan University Award, and various awards from VALSE China and Shanghai Government.
+He is currently a Researcher with Shanghai AI Laboratory, working on developing many major open-source projects including: 1) **open-source codebase of continuous-learning/pre-training autonomous driving model** ([3DTrans Code Link](https://github.com/PJLab-ADG/3DTrans)); 2) **open-source perception-reasoning codebase for multi-modal knowledge-oritented data**

-***We are hiring***: Our team aims to broaden the boundaries of Autonomous Driving (AD) perception model, trying to find unified representations that can be generalized across different AD domains and scenarios.
+***We are hiring***: Our team aims to broaden the boundaries of general perception-reasoning task, trying to find unified-yet-structured representations that can be generalized across different domains and scenarios under different modalities and tasks.
+Meanwhile, we are workining on extracting knowledge-rich data from different domains.
 We are searching for highly self-motivated interns.
-If you are interested in solving the industrial problem in an academic way, do not hesitate to contact me.
+If you are interested in our research tpoic, do not hesitate to contact me.

 <br/>

 # News
 ---
+- Jul.
+20, 2023, One paper titled "SUG: Single-dataset Unified Generalization for 3D Point Cloud Classification" is accepted by **ACM MM-2023**.
+- May 25, 2023, AD-PT, our research findings on 3D point-cloud pre-training, has been released ([Code](https://github.com/PJLab-ADG/3DTrans), [arXiv paper](https://arxiv.org/abs/2306.00612)).
-- Mar 13, 2023, One paper titled "Performance-aware Approximation of Global Channel Pruning for Multitask CNNs" is accepted for publication in **T-PAMI**.
+- Apr 10, 2023, One paper titled "Performance-aware Approximation of Global Channel Pruning for Multitask CNNs" is accepted for publication in **T-PAMI**.
+- Mar 05, 2023, Bo Zhang started to work on exploring the general perception-reasoning task, by leveraging the off-the-shelf foundation models powered by extracting structured knowledge-rich data.
 - Mar 8, 2023, **Three papers** are accepted by CVPR-2023: Uni3D, Bi3D, GDP.
 - Dec 20, 2022, One paper titled "A Closer Look at Few-Shot 3D Point Cloud Classification" is accepted for publication in **IJCV**.
 - Jun 15, 2022, Bo Zhang received the Ph.D. degree in electronic engineering from Fudan University.